 Lowest voltage record.

-– Displays eight last low voltage records, some values are initialized as 3.5v , but it is the lowest values that indicate if the battery have ever been close to deep-discharge.
+– Displays eight last low voltage records, some values are initialized as 3.5v, but it is the lowest values that indicate if the battery has ever been close to deep-discharge.

 (Shutdown feature is inhibited at any time by pressing battery button to toggle screen.)

-This dataset is being output to FTDI interface at 115200baud, one at 1hz.
+This dataset is being outputted to FTDI interface at 115200baud, one at 1hz.

-The device will not go to sleep once you used the battery button to select a (any) screen.
+The device will not go to sleep once you used the battery button to select an screen.